Nine Emperor Gods Festival 2016

 As were got ready to chant verses, flags were hoisted up with everyone looking at the waters.
 The sacred urns are being removed from the sedan chairs and as the crowd remain chanting, several men disappeared for some time.
 They reappeared in the midst of darkness some distance away, their movements lighted by seemingly lighted candles burning within a circular foam decorated by yellow flags on its outer rims.
 There were two of these circular foams, we wondered if each urn was placed on each individual one.
 These men were sitting on thick foams and holding sticks as paddles; they had crossed down to the waters in the dark and were preparing to send the two dragon boats off into the waters.

 Bit by bit, as the men paddled themselves from the side to the view of the crowds with the two dragon boats, we began to understand what was happening.
 The dark made it impossible to see anything clearly but in a few minutes, the crowd spotted two objects that had been set alight floating into the distance.
 It is not obvious if they were the circular foams or the dragon boats.
 We could see faint shadows of some men who paddled alongside these two lighted objects for a small distance to make sure they were burning and floating “correctly”before paddling back to the grassy shore.
 The two lighted objects floated on and on away from us until it was just a tiny speck of light in the far distance.
-After this, some temple helpers asked amongst themselves if the sacred urns were loaded onto these dragon boats and burned together with the paper boats or if they taken back before the paper dragon boats were set alight.
+After this, some temple helpers asked amongst themselves if the sacred urns were loaded onto these dragon boats and burned together with the paper boats or if they were taken back before the paper dragon boats were set alight.
 No one knows, they said.